 Use your keystrokes wisely.
 Digital citizenship will determine your future.

-If you are interested in hiring Sue Scheff for your next speaking engagement contact us.
+If you are interested in hiring Sue Scheff at your next speaking engagement contact us.